chrismroberts/nest-saas-starter/README.md

 ### Joi Validation Pipe

 Use the Joi validation pipe to apply Joi validation rules to an incoming request.
-Attach to an endpoint that supports a request body (such as Post or Put) using `@Body(new JoiValidationPipe(...validationSchema))`.
+Attach to an endpoint that supports a request body (such as Post or Put) using `@Body(new JoiValidationPipe(validationSchema))`.

 Optionally, you can pass in a `JoiValidationOptions` object that specifies whether the pipe should strip out properties that are not present in the schema.
 Default value for `strip` is true.
 Example usage:

 ```typescript